rhaberkorn/videoteco-fork/README.md

 ### Features and limitations

-* Being ported from UNIX, it outputs escape sequences and requires [ANSI.SYS](https://en.wikipedia.org/wiki/ANSI.SYS), [NANSI.SYS](http://www.kegel.com/nansi/) or [ANSIPLUS](http://www.sweger.com/ansiplus/).
+* Being ported from UNIX, it outputs escape sequences and requires an ANSI driver like [ANSI.SYS](https://en.wikipedia.org/wiki/ANSI.SYS), [NANSI.SYS](http://www.kegel.com/nansi/) or [ANSIPLUS](http://www.sweger.com/ansiplus/).
-  There is special NANSI.SYS support, so that driver is preferred.
+  ANSIPLUS is detected automatically, which enables some optimizations.
+  To enable NANSI.SYS-specific optimizations, try `set TECO_TERM=nansi.sys`.
-  Video TECO has a builtin termcap "database", but you can set the `TERMCAP` environment variable to a custom termcap definition file to tweak definitions.
+  You can also set the TERMCAP environment variable to a custom termcap definition file.
 * The console size/resolution is automatically detected.
 * It supports the same Csh-like wildcard expansions as on UNIX for command-line parameters.